Levetiracetam (By mouth)

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease or are receiving dialysis.
-Tell your doctor if you have a history of depression, mood disorders, or mental illness.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease or high blood pressure.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects: